 - College Bound Scholarship was established by the Washington State Legislature in 2007.
 The College Bound Scholarship program provides financial assistance to low-income students who want to achieve the dream of a college education.
 This early promise of financial aid is intended to alleviate the financial barriers that prevent low-income students from considering higher education as a possibility.

 - Tuition Waivers and EvCC Grants which come from Washington state revenue, are for low income students.

-Each year, EvCC awards over 70 privately funded scholarships from the community.
-Scholarship awards range from $200 - $2,000.
+Each year, EvCC awards privately funded scholarships from the community.
+Scholarship awards range from $100 - $5,000.
 There are scholarships for incoming and returning students, as well as transfer students.
 More about scholarships.

-The General Scholarship Application can be obtained from the Financial Aid Office (Parks Student Union Building, 3rd Floor, 425-388-9280).
-EvCC scholarship deadlines are typically in May.
+The General Scholarship Application can be obtained from the On Campus Scholarships page of the EvCC website.
+EvCC scholarship deadlines are typically in late April/early May.
 We also have information on free scholarship Internet search sites.
 Many private scholarship searches charge a fee to provide lists of sources of financial assistance for which you may apply.